codevakure/void-clone/cleanup-docs/EXTENSION_TRUST_PROPOSED_API_GUIDE.md

 - Proposed APIs can change or be removed
 - Extensions may need updates when APIs finalize
 - Keep track of VS Code release notes
-- Test extensions after Void updates
+- Test extensions after Zap updates

 ## Migration from Microsoft Extensions